Due to COVID-19, the Math Lab is now hosted virtually through the Math 52/252 Canvas Shell.

 The Math Lab is an optional course that is separate from your regular mathematics course.
-It offers instructional support for mathematics students in a drop-in, self-paced lab environment.
+It offers instructional support for mathematics students in a drop-in, self-paced, online environment through Canvas.

-- additional tutorial assistance from CR mathematics instructors
+- one-on-one video or phone chat help from CR mathematics instructors

 You must be registered for a Math Lab course in order to get help in the Math Lab.

 The Non-Credit Course allows you to drop into the math lab whenever you need help without any minimum time requirements or online assignments.

 To earn credit, For-Credit Courses require that you: